harishkumar468/harishkumar468.github.io/_pages/about.md

   <li> [May 2025] Joined <a href="https://www.qualcomm.com/">Qualcomm</a> standards team in San Diego, CA as a summer intern </li>
   <li> [May 2025] Passed PhD preliminary exam </li>
   <li> [Apr 2025] <a href="https://arxiv.org/abs/2410.18301">Paper</a> on LEO positioning design insights is accepted for publication in IEEE Communications Magazine </li>
-  <li> [Mar 2025] Paper on two-stage localization approach is accepted for publication at IEEE ICC Workshops 2025, Montreal, Canada </li>
+  <li> [Mar 2025] <a href="https://ieeexplore.ieee.org/abstract/document/11162181">Paper</a> on two-stage localization approach is accepted for publication at IEEE ICC Workshops 2025, Montreal, Canada </li>
 </ul>

 <h2><strong>2024</strong></h2>
 <ul>
   <li> [Aug 2024] Passed PhD qualifying exam </li>
   <li> [May 2024] Joined <a href="https://www.qualcomm.com/">Qualcomm</a> standards team in San Diego, CA as a summer intern </li>
-  <li> [Mar 2024] <a href="https://ieeexplore.ieee.org/document/10632801">Paper</a> UAV-based indoor localization is accepted for publication at IEEE DySPAN Workshops 2024, Washington, DC </li>
+  <li> [Mar 2024] <a href="https://ieeexplore.ieee.org/document/10632801">Paper</a> on UAV-based indoor localization is accepted for publication at IEEE DySPAN Workshops 2024, Washington, DC </li>
 </ul>

 <h2><strong>2023</strong></h2>